helm/helm-www/content/blog/2019-09-11-migrate-from-helm-v2-to-helm-v3.md

 - Repositories
 - Plugins

-**Note:** Please check that all Helm v2 plugins work fine with the Helm v3, and remove not working ones.
+**Note:** Please check that all Helm v2 plugins work fine with the Helm v3, and remove plugins that do not work.

 Now let's run `helm3 repo list` again: